The BEST Icefields Parkway Hotels

 The Athabasca Falls Hostel is set in a wonderful location along the Icefields Parkway and offers basic amenities.
 The hostel has two dorm rooms and two private family rooms for booking.
 A stay in one of the wilderness hostels feels more like camping with a large shared kitchen, lounge, and communal areas.

 There are no showers or flush toilets, but they provide linens and a well-stocked kitchen.
-However, the location and affordable prices more than makeup for the lack of amenities.
-The HI Wilderness Hostels along the parkway make for a great adventure base.
+However, the location and affordable prices more than make up for the lack of amenities.
+The HI Wilderness Hostels along the parkway make for a great base for adventure.

 Sunwapta Falls Rocky Mountain Lodge

-Cozy, comfortable, and a great location is what we have to say about the Sunwapta Falls Rocky Mountain Lodge.
+The Sunwapta Falls Rocky Mountain Lodge is cozy, comfortable, and in a great location.
 It’s off the Icefields Parkway at Sunwapta Falls, just a 40-minute drive from Jasper.
-It’s far enough away to feel a true sense of wilderness but still visit town.
+It’s far enough away to feel a true sense of wilderness, but still visit town.

-You can choose from cabin or lodge-style rooms and several bed layouts that work for families.
-The cabins have a very small kitchenette and wood-burning fireplace.
+You can choose from cabin-style or lodge-style rooms, as well as several bed layouts that accommodate families.
+The cabins have a very small kitchenette and a wood-burning fireplace.
 While not quite as nice as the cabins above, they’re still comfortable.

-There’s also a restaurant on-site, should you want to not venture too far for dinner.
+There’s also a restaurant on-site if you want to avoid having to venture too far for dinner.
 The staff is pleasant here, and the food is a nice surprise, given its location.
 The lodge at Sunwapta Falls is always a reliable choice along the Icefields Parkway, even if it doesn’t wow.

 HI Beauty Creek Wilderness Hostel